 Around 713, the basilica and the settlement around it were completely destroyed in a fire.
 They were never rebuilt.

 The excavations, which started in 1967, uncovered the impressive baptistery, which has been restored and now has pride of place in the Museu de Lleida.
-The liturgical vessels whose inscriptions speak of the temple being rebuilt in the sixth century.
+The liturgical vessels whose inscriptions speak of the temple being rebuilt in the 6th century.
 Some of these materials are of foreign origin, possibly even oriental, such as the fine bronze thurible, used to disperse the smoke of burning incense, which is now on show in the museum.